ian-nai/rust_readability/README.md

 # rust_readability
 This is a package to assess the complexity of texts using a variety of well-established readability formulas written in Rust.
-The package includes implementations of the Lix, Rix, Flesch, Flesch-Kincaid, Coleman-Liau, and Automated Readability Index methods.
-The Linsear Write method commented in the lib.rs file is currently under development.
+The package includes implementations of the Lix, Rix, Flesch, Flesch-Kincaid, Linsear Write, Coleman-Liau, and Automated Readability Index methods.

 ## Usage
-The package includes functions for the Lix, Rix, Flesch, Flesch-Kincaid, Coleman-Liau, and Automated Readability Index methods.
+The package includes functions for the Lix, Rix, Flesch, Flesch-Kincaid, Linsear Write, Coleman-Liau, and Automated Readability Index methods.
 When presented with either a file or a string, each function prints and returns a corresponding readability index.
 Call each function like so:

 ```
 use rust_readability::lix;